I flew to Chicago last week to eat Next Restaurant’s vegan menu.

 Everyone at the table loved the juice that accompanied this dish, “malt, bitter chocolate, black sesame.”
 It was cold-brewed cocoa powder mixed with malt and black sesame.
 Maybe something’s wrong with me.
 I liked it…I don’t know.
 Maybe at this point in the meal my palate and stomach were just sort of done.
 It did get me thinking about cold-brewing more than just the coffee we serve as iced coffee in the shop, though.
 Cold-press extraction.
-Lots of possibilities there, for sure.
+Cool.

 I loved the last dessert.
 I’m going to steal it as soon as I can.
 It was a little round of moss (inedible) topped with a sweet nest of fried sweet potato, topped with the best marshmallow, vegan or otherwise, anyone on this planet has ever eaten.
 Lightly charred and perfectly marshmallowy.
 Perfection.

 The mignardies were “steamed crepes” and everyone at our table and everyone I’ve read about online universally emitted a collective “meh” when taking their tiny bites of them.
 They reminded me a lot of these gross gummy little wheat-free cupcakes I used to have to make when I was a pastry chef at a horrible rat-infested macrobiotic restaurant by NYU, once upon a time in a land far far away.